 Unfortunately, the ingredients used in their manufacture may have VOCs present.
 This means they are not VOC-free even if they use only organic ingredients.
-Some minerals that are used as color pigments, such as zinc, cadmium, cobalt, and manganese, are considered toxic and may be present in these paints, so it is still vital to check the ingredients used even in such paints.
+Some minerals that are used as color pigments, such as zinc, cadmium, cobalt, and manganese, are considered toxic and may be present in these, so it is still vital to check the ingredients used even in such products.

-Zero VOC paints, on the other hand, should not be taken literally.
-These paints still contain miniscule amounts of VOCs but not exceeding the set limit of the EPA Reference Test Method 24, which is 5 grams per liter.
-As a result, any paint that has VOCs less than that amount can be classified as a zero VOC paint.
+Zero VOC classifications, on the other hand, should not be taken literally.
+They still contain miniscule amounts of VOCs but not exceeding the set limit of the EPA Reference Test Method 24, which is 5 grams per liter.
+As a result, any product that has VOCs less than that amount can be classified as a zero VOC option.

-Although they contain minimal VOCs, additives such as fungicides, colorants, and biocides may raise the level of VOCs present in this type of paint and still be considered as a paint with zero VOC present.
+Although they contain minimal VOCs, additives such as fungicides, colorants, and biocides may raise the level of VOCs present in this type and still be considered one with zero VOC present.

-As a result, pregnant women should only use natural paints or low to zero VOC paints, and make sure that they are completely protected when painting.
+As a result, pregnant women should only use natural or low to zero VOC solution, and make sure that they are completely protected as the work is being done.
 Those with a Green Seal are also recommended, since they are required to have VOCs less than 50 grams per liter for flat paints and 100 grams per liter for non-flat ones.